dotnet/designs/proposed/rate-limit.md

 1. Fixed window rate limiter

 This is the simplest type of window based rate limiter.
 It counts the number of permits acquired in a time span.
-If the permit limit is reached, additional calls to `Acquire` will return a `PermitLease` with a `PermitLease.IsAcquired = false` and additional calls to `WaitAsync` will wait if queuing is enabled until the queue limit.
+If the permit limit is reached, additional calls to `Acquire` will return a `RateLimitLease` with a `RateLimitLease.IsAcquired = false` and additional calls to `WaitAsync` will wait if queuing is enabled until the queue limit.
 Permits are replenished when the current window has elapsed.

 1. Sliding window rate limiter

 This is another type of window based rate limiter.
 Counts for the number of permits acquired is maintained for time segments.
 A window is defined as multiple time segments and the rate limit is considered to be exceeded if the total across the segments in the window is exceeded.
-If the rate limit is exceeded, additional calls to `Acquire` will return a `PermitLease` with a `PermitLease.IsAcquired = false` and additional calls to `WaitAsync` will wait if queuing is enabled until the queue limit.
+If the rate limit is exceeded, additional calls to `Acquire` will return a `RateLimitLease` with a `RateLimitLease.IsAcquired = false` and additional calls to `WaitAsync` will wait if queuing is enabled until the queue limit.
 The window is updated when the current time segment has elapsed.

 As an example consider the following example: